stackbake/stackbake/CONTRIBUTING.md

 ## Contact
 If you have any questions or need further assistance, feel free to contact the project maintainers.

-Thank you for contributing to NXTU (NeXT reUsable)!
+Thank you for contributing to StackBake Components!